 Don’t end your Turin sightseeing without visiting at least one of the royal residences in the outskirts of the city.
 Easy to reach, fans of slow travel can make their visit to La Venaria Reale one of their lovely day trips from Turin.

 Built as the hunting lodge of Duke of Savoy, Carlo Emanuele II, the famous Reggia di Venaria is a huge complex where luxury and opulence are key.

 Visiting La Venaria Reale you will travel in time across the history of the House of Savoy, the evolution of their supremacy and Turin from county to kingdom, and the architecture as a demonstration of power and grandeur.
 Start your visit from the basement, where you can cover the Savoy dynasty through their portraits.
-Counts in the Middle Ages, Dukes from the 15th century and Kings from the 18th century, the House of Savoy have been one of the longer-running ruling dynasties in history.
+Counts in the Middle Ages, Dukes from the 15th century, and Kings from the 18th century, the House of Savoy have been some of the longer-running ruling dynasties in history.
 In fact, almost 1,000 years went by from the Umberto I Biancamano early 11th century to Umberto II, the last King of Italy, in 1946.

-La Venaria Reale complex is a journey through the history of former Italian royal family and their love for elegance and style.
+La Venaria Reale complex is a journey through the history of the former Italian royal family and their love for elegance and style.
 Across the different floors, you will visit the royal apartments, the hunting lodge, the galleries, the never-missing chapels, the grand stables, a design by architect Filippo Juvarra, and obviously the wonderful gardens.

 How to get to Venaria Reale: You can get the VenariaExpress shuttle bus from Piazza Vittorio or Piazza Castello and it will drop you near the entrance to Reggia Venaria station.
 Timetables change in summer and winter so I recommend you ask at the tourism office.